zephyrproject-rtos/zephyr/doc/reference/networking/can_api.rst

 *******************

 The bitrate and sampling point is initially set at runtime.
-To change it from the application, one can use the `can_set_timing` API.
+To change it from the application, one can use the :c:func:`can_set_timing` API.
 This function takes three arguments.
 The first timing parameter sets the timing for classic CAN and arbitration phase for CAN-FD.
 The second parameter sets the timing of the data phase for CAN-FD.
 For classic CAN, you can use only the first parameter and put NULL to the second one.
-The `can_calc_timing` function can calculate timing from a bitrate and sampling point in permille.
+The :c:func:`can_calc_timing` function can calculate timing from a bitrate and sampling point in permille.
 The following example sets the bitrate to 250k baud with the sampling point at 87.5%.

 .. code-block:: C